myabc/nbgit/README.markdown

 A NetBeans Module to provide first-class support for the Git version control system in the NetBeans IDE.

-This module targets NetBeans 6.1 Beta.
+This module currently targets NetBeans 6.1 and above.

-The code is ported directly from the Mercurial Module (included as part of the NetBeans core distribution, as of NetBeans 6.1 Beta).
+The code is ported directly from the Mercurial Module (included as part of the NetBeans core distribution, as of NetBeans 6.1).

 Warning
 -------

 **PLEASE READ BEFORE DOWNLOADING**
-As of 15 April 2008, this Module is under **heavy development** and is not yet suitable for end-users who want Git functionality within NetBeans.
+As of 7 August 2008, this Module is under **heavy development** and is not yet suitable for end-users who want Git functionality within NetBeans.
 If you've got NetBeans and Java experience, please feel clone, download, and experiment.
 *If you're looking for a working NetBeans module, this project is not there yet!